 APIs for menu standardization and sharing

-This common menu platform stores restaurant menus in a freely accessible and searchable database (over 500K menus and over 24 million menu items).
-Having a standardized menus’ format, OpenMenu changes the way restaurants maintain and update their menus with one place to manage and edit that’s shared among other websites and apps.
+OpenMenu is an online platform that stores restaurant menus in a freely accessible and searchable database (over 500K menus and over 25 million menu items).
+For restaurants, it’s a convenient way to create, manage, and promote their online presence.

-- deals, coupons, or daily specials for a restaurant
+- deals, coupons, or daily specials for a restaurant, and

 - ingredients and nutrients.